dwjbosman/dwjbosman.github.io.src/content/posts/2018-09-22/index.md

     Phase step:
     phase_step  = 1 / quantized_frequency_resolution
     phase_step -> 174.7626666667
+    phase_step_bits = log2(phase_step)
+    phase_step_bits = 7.449 bits
     assert: sample_rate * phase_step == power2_phase_space_size

-The phase step needs to be rounded to a power of two.
+The phase step needs to be rounded to a power of two so that it can be easily used in integer division and multiplication.
 It is possible to round down if the resulting frequency resolution is still above the target.
 If not round up:

     power2_phase_step_bits =  floor(log(phase_step)/log(2))
     power2_phase_step_bits -> 7 bits